 One of the downsides of working from home is that it can be more difficult for employees to connect with their co-workers.
 According to the study, 70% of respondents said maintaining relationships with their co-workers was just as important as their jobs.
 Only 19% said they prioritized work over relationships, while the remaining 11% said co-worker relationships were a higher priority.

-As an employer, consider using video conferencing to get your employees together at least once a week, so they still feel like they're part of the team.
-[Read our recommendations of the best video conferencing services of 2020.]
+As an employer, consider using video conferencing or virtual phone systems to get your employees together at least once a week, so they still feel like they're part of the team.
+[Read our recommendations of the best video conferencing services.]

 However, too much contact might hinder performance.
 While it's nice to be friends with your co-workers, researchers found that such relationships can be a distraction.
 Office workers spent an average of 66 minutes per day discussing nonwork topics, while remote employees only spent 29 minutes doing the same.
 Managers were found to be particularly distracting, as they were found to spend nearly 70 minutes talking about nonwork topics compared to the 38 minutes spent on average by nonmanagers.